-Livedrive offers two plans, with the Business Express plan costing $50 per month and the Business Standard plan costing $160 per month.
+Livedrive offers two plans (opens in new tab), with the Business Express plan costing $50 a month and the Business Standard plan costing $160 a month.
 These both support up to three users and 2TB or 10TB of storage respectively, although more storage and support for more users can be added for an extra fee.

-Box for Business comes in four variations, with prices ranging from $7 to $47 per user per month.
-The Business Plus plan ($33 per user per month) stands out for excellent value, with unlimited storage, a 5GB file upload size limit, and unlimited external collaborators.
+Box for Business comes in four variations (opens in new tab), with prices ranging from $7 to $47 per user a month.
+The Business Plus plan ($33 per user a month) stands out for excellent value, with unlimited storage, a 5GB file upload size limit, and unlimited external collaborators.

 Once again, Egnyte stands out here, offering excellent value and affordable plans for businesses of all sizes.